markgordon22/Jerseys-for-tims/README.md

 ### Data Modelling

-- All data related to Products was compiled in a JSON format and is stored in a fixtures folder, as does the FAQ data in its own fixtures folder.
+- All data related to Products was compiled in a JSON format and is stored in a fixtures folder
-- The Data Model below was created using [drawSQL]():
+- The Data Model below was created using [drawSQL](https://drawsql.app/):

 ![image](uximages/datamodel.png)